Skip to main content

 As a PR professional working with legal services firms, there’s nothing more disheartening than when you’ve had a chat with a legal client, got some fantastic, insightful comments on a particular topic, only for you to send the piece over for approval to get it back, completely watered down.
 When a legal expert sees their comments in black and white, they sometimes get cold feet about raising their head above the parapet and turn the piece of copy into something bland, which doesn’t say anything in particular.
 Journalists are overwhelmed with legal firms keen to feature in their articles; if you want them to choose your comments, for goodness sake, say something interesting!
 Linked to this, and another thing legal practices firms can be guilty of is adding unnecessary jargon and technical speak into press articles.
 We get it.
 It’s your job to cross the t’s and dot the I’s and seek out the finer detail.
 Generally, when you’re dealing with a journalist (unless it’s a technical journal), they won’t be an expert in the field they’re writing about so try and talk about it as if you’re explaining the subject to a friend.

-If you’re looking for a PR agency to support your legal services firm, give us a call on 0161 927 3131, or fill in our contact form.
+If you’re looking for a PR agency to support your legal services firm, give us a call on 0161 927 3131.